-Andrew Kasius offers a fun and challenging blend of asana, pranayama and meditation to help strengthen mental focus and awareness, a sense of peacefulness, enhance physical and energetic vitality, and foster an improved sense of connection within ourselves and the world around us.
+Andrew Kasius offers a blend of asana, pranayama and meditation to help strengthen mental focus and awareness, a sense of peacefulness, enhance physical and energetic vitality, and foster an improved sense of connection within ourselves and with the world around us.
 Andrew draws from his experience with diverse teachers and styles of yoga and seeks to offer classes that suit the needs and capabilities of each student.
-Andrew completed his 200-hour Yoga Teacher Empowerment Training™ through Heartspace and is a Registered Yoga Teacher through the Yoga Alliance.
+Andrew completed his 200-hour Yoga Teacher Empowerment Training™ in 2008.
+He owns and manages Heartspace Yoga and Healing Arts.

 Sat Kriya Kaur is a KRI Certified Instructor of Kundalini Yoga as taught by Yogi Bhajan having completed her 200-hour teacher training program in 2008 at Goldenbridge Yoga NYC.
 Sat Kriya has had the privilege of studying with Master Teachers Hari Kaur Khalsa, Mahan Rishi Singh Khalsa, Nirbhe Kaur Khalsa and Sat Kirin Kaur Khalsa.
 She currently studies with these & other Masters at various Kundalini Yoga centers throughout the US.
 She is a caring and down to earth teacher who ensures every session is deeply healing, challenging and fun.
 Inspired by years of study with passionate & authentic teachers, Sat Kriya gracefully serves all with kindness and compassion.
 For more information, please visit satkriyakaur.com.